todo-it/philadelphia/README.md

 ![logo](Docs/logo_small.png)

-## What is it?
+## What is this?
 Philadelphia Toolkit is an integrated [aspnet core](https://dotnet.github.io/) and [Bridge.NET](https://bridge.net) cross platform toolkit for building type safe web applications in C#.

 ## Tell me more
 On the server side it is possible to use other dotnet languages (fact: most of our server side code is written in F#).
 Code may be shared between server and client (i.e.  service contracts, DTOs etc).
-We strives for code brevity without sacrificing ability to structure code which is essential to build rich client webapps.
-On one hand it eliminates need to explicitly invoke JSON serialization/deserialization code on both server and client.
+We strive to keep code concise yet without sacrificing possibility to structure code when it grows.
+One of the benefits provided by toolkit is that eliminates the need to explicitly invoke JSON serialization/deserialization code (both on server side and client side).

-Extensive widgets collection: it provides widgets primarily targeting desktop browsers as its origin lays in [LOB apps](https://en.wikipedia.org/wiki/Line_of_business).
-Toolkit as such doesn't limit its application to desktops - one may target mobile browsers as well.
-Until now we didn't need to target mobile devices seriously thus such CSS utilizing media queries is mostly absent.
+Extensive widgets collection: it provides widgets primarily targeting **desktop browsers** as its origin lays in [LOB apps](https://en.wikipedia.org/wiki/Line_of_business).
+We recently added support for **mobile browsers** by supporting [Industrial Android WebApp Host](https://github.com/d-p-y/industrial-android-webapp-host) which is webview with additional APIs for photo taking and QR scanning.

 Server-sent events - it makes development of services utilizing this tech easy by handling low level concerns away (serialization, deserialization, subscription, canceling subscription, timeouts).